madelinezec/devhub-content/.github/pull-request-template.md

 * [Builder log link](PUT LOG LINK HERE)
 * [Staging blog post link](PUT BLOG POST LINK HERE)
 * [ ] I swear that I will re-run the `sanity-check.py` and update the 2 links above EACH TIME I push a new version.
 Else, I will give Max a tremendous amount of bonusly to seek mercy.
+* [ ] The post has received LGTM from a technical reviewer and an editorial reviewer and is ready for publication.
+Please publish this post...
+  * [ ] As soon as possible
+  * [ ] On the following date: TBD

 # Technical Reviewer Checklist
 Name of reviewer: